laravel-montreal/laralolz/readme.md

 Laralolz is a Laravel PHP framework application which allows anyone to very simply and spontaneously organize outings during conferences, or to join outings created by others.

-The application has been initialized, builded and designed by the Laravel Montreal community.
+The application has been initialized, builded and designed by the [Laravel Montreal community](https://twitter.com/LaravelMtl)

 ## Why ?